tutumcloud/builder/README.md

 # Environment Variables

-The following environment variables are available for testing, when executing the docker-compose.test.yml file; and during the execution of Hooks.
+The following environment variables are available for testing, when executing the docker-compose.test.yml file; and during the execution of hooks.

-* GIT_BRANCH which contains the name of the branch that is currently being tested
+* `$GIT_BRANCH` which contains the name of the branch that is currently being tested
-* GIT_TAG which contains the branch/tag/commit being tested
+* `$GIT_TAG` which contains the branch/tag/commit being tested
-* GIT_SHA1 which contains the commmit hash of the tag being tested
+* `$GIT_SHA1` which contains the commmit hash of the tag being tested
-* IMAGE_NAME which contains the name of the docker repository being built (not defined for automated tests triggered outside of an automated build)
+* `$IMAGE_NAME` which contains the name of the docker repository being built (if defined when launching the container)

 # Notes